seahyinghang8/cs221_phoneme/README.md

 Config Name                   | Description
 ----------------------------- | ---------------------------------------------------------------------------------------------
-constrained.yaml              | Constrained experiment with fixed hyperparameters for 2 layer CNN that gives best results constrained_lr.yaml           | Constrained experiment with a range of hyperparamers with Linear Regression using logfbank constrained_cnn_2.yaml        | Constrained experiment with a range of hyperparamers with 2 layer CNN using logfbank constrained_cnn_5.yaml        | Constrained experiment with a range of hyperparamers with 5 layer CNN using logfbank constrained_cnn_10.yaml       | Constrained experiment with a range of hyperparamers with 10 layer CNN using logfbank constrained_cnn_2_mfcc.yaml   | Constrained experiment with a range of hyperparamers with 2 layer CNN using mfcc constrained_cnn_2_delta.yaml  | Constrained experiment with a range of hyperparamers with 2 layer CNN using logfbank + delta
+constrained.yaml              | Constrained experiment with fixed hyperparameters for 2 layer CNN that gives best results constrained_lr.yaml           | Constrained experiment with a range of hyperparameters with Linear Regression using logfbank constrained_cnn_2.yaml        | Constrained experiment with a range of hyperparameters with 2 layer CNN using logfbank constrained_cnn_5.yaml        | Constrained experiment with a range of hyperparameters with 5 layer CNN using logfbank constrained_cnn_10.yaml       | Constrained experiment with a range of hyperparameters with 10 layer CNN using logfbank constrained_cnn_2_mfcc.yaml   | Constrained experiment with a range of hyperparameters with 2 layer CNN using mfcc constrained_cnn_2_delta.yaml  | Constrained experiment with a range of hyperparameters with 2 layer CNN using logfbank + delta

 To train our model, run the following: